devubu/nvim/README.md

 - 'space + h' to open a new horizonal terminal window within Neovim
 - 'space + v' to open a new vertical terminal window within Neovim
 - 'ctrl + x' to escape Neovim terminal window
+- 'yy' to yank (copy) the entire current line into the default register
+- 'p' to paste the contents of the default register
+- 'dd' to cut the entire line

 ## Credits